Quick Start Guide

 To use your created mapping list you must use the **mapValue()** function inside a migset's transformation rules.

-The value to be transformed is matched with the values in the Key column of the mapping list.
-If a value is found then the function returns the equivalent value from the Value column.
-If the value cannot be matched or the source value is null, the function will trigger a Transformation error on the object or return an empty value (depending if Report missing values is set to 1 or 0).
+If the value cannot be matched or the source value is null, the function will trigger a Transformation error on the object or return an empty value (depending if **Report missing values** is set to 1 or 0).